 Tim Tomlinson is co-founder of New York Writers Workshop, and co-author of its popular text, The Portable MFA in Creative Writing.
 Stories and poems appear or are forthcoming in The Blue Lyra Review, Caribbean Vistas, Coachella Review, Writing Tomorrow, and the anthologies Long Island Noir (Akashic Books), and Fast Food Fiction (Anvil Publishing).
 He teaches at New York University’s Global Liberal Studies program.

 This list will get updated as each new interview or guest post goes up on Daily (w)rite.
-Each post contains fiction writing tips highlighted for your convenience.
+Each post, linked to the guest name, contains fiction writing tips highlighted for your reference.